Sto\"ilow's theorem revisited: Abstract

 \section{Abstract}

-Sto\"ilow's theorem from 1928 states that a continuous, light, and open mapping between surfaces is a discrete map with a discrete branch set.
-This result implies that such mappings between orientable surfaces are locally modelled by power mappings $z\mapsto z^k$ and admit a holomorphic factorization.
+Sto\"ilow's theorem from 1928 states that a continuous, open, and light map between surfaces is a discrete map with a discrete branch set.
+This result implies that such maps between orientable surfaces are locally modeled by power maps $z\mapsto z^k$ and admit a holomorphic factorization.

-The purpose of this expository article is to give a proof of this classical theorem having the readers interested in discrete and open mappings in mind.
+The purpose of this expository article is to give a proof of this classical theorem having readers in mind that are interested in continuous, open and discrete maps.

 \subjclass[2010]{30-02}